Prognosis

 • Cytogenetic and molecular abnormalities.
 See Diagnostic criteria.

-• Immunophenotypic subtype: CD20 expression is associated with a poor prognosis.[77]
+• Immunophenotypic subtype: CD20 expression and early T-cell precursor (ETP)-ALL subtype (negative for CD5, CD8, and CD1a and positive for one or more myeloid/stem cell markers) is associated with a poor prognosis.[87][89]

 • Response to induction therapy: patients receiving induction therapy who do not achieve a CR, or who respond poorly, are considered high risk.